Save the instructions

 First Week

 Use this page after a strong interview, offer message, or start-date conversation.
-It turns orientation, training, uniform, department, commute, document, and first-week schedule signals from the current HireTea public index into a practical checklist for Day 1.
+It turns orientation, training, uniform, department, commute, document, and first-week schedule signals from the current HireTea published guide set into a practical checklist for Day 1.

 Quick answer